sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

     -	This is applicable only to local users
     -	For remote users (TACACS and RADIUS), this will be supported in the future releases.
 8. Software upgrade must work seamlessly.

+Note : When the command “username” is executed, the configuration is directly written into the kernel.
+So “write mem”  is not required to persist it across reboot.

 ### 1.2.2 RBAC Requirements